 A remarkable community spirit exists within Southend-on-Sea.
 We will harness that community spirit to achieve further great successes and continue to support our residents and communities.

 Our achievements include:

-- being awarded Purple Flag accreditation, highlighting our nighttime economy as safe, diverse, entertaining and enjoyable
+- being awarded Purple Flag accreditation for the ninth consecutive year.
+This highlights our night-time economy as safe, diverse, entertaining and enjoyable

 - securing 19 providers and 20 venues in Southend-on-Sea for the Holiday Activities and Food programme.
 The programme reached 1,130 children during the summer